The Habit of Bible Study

 And have you ever read it?
 Are you a student of it?
 Have you allowed its life transforming God breathed power to permeate your soul?

 Oh, I'm calling you to it.
 Have you begun a study habit of reading and allowing God's word to permeate your life?
 I've got some practical tips for you.
-One is pray like Gary.
+One is to pray like, Gary.
 What should I be reading?

 Well, instead of just skipping around, maybe pick a book.
 If you're a new believer, read the book of John, the Gospel of John.
 If you've been a believer for a couple of weeks and you've already read the book of John, go to the book of James.
 It's only five chapters.
 It's very practical.